 It is the system integrator's responsibility to check and guarantee this during regular operation as well as after any exceptional event, e.g. a power down, before restarting any regular operation.
 The APS system itself is not able to detect e.g. a vertical movement of the code tape.
 The integrator can do this either via a "Code tape presence sensor", another adequate mechanism fulfilling this function (e.g. control routines with position indicator clip) or an appropriate mounting of the code tape.
+For more details, refer to the APS Safety Manual.

-5.9 Environmental requirements
+5.10 Environmental requirements